infinitered/reactotron/docs/plugin-redux.md

 # Options

-`createReactotronEnhancer` supports options as the 2nd parameter.
+`createReactotronStoreEnhancer` supports options as the 2nd parameter.

 `except` is an array of strings that match actions flowing through Redux.